dmitrymomot/gokit/oauth/google/README.md

 ## Overview

 The `google` package provides a simple interface for authenticating users with Google OAuth 2.0.
 It handles the complete authentication flow, from generating consent URLs to exchanging codes for tokens and retrieving user profiles.
+The package is thread-safe and designed for use in web applications with proper context propagation.

 ## Features

 - Complete Google OAuth 2.0 authentication flow
 - User profile retrieval with type safety
 - Optional verification filtering to ensure only verified accounts
-- Environment-based configuration
+- Environment-based configuration with sensible defaults
-- Context-aware for cancellation support
+- Context-aware for cancellation and timeout support
-- Comprehensive error handling
+- Comprehensive error handling with specific error types

 ## Usage